-Future or current special education teachers can take advantage of online certificate programs in early childhood...
+Future or current special education teachers can take advantage of online graduate certificate programs in early childhood...

-Online early childhood special education courses are offered in online graduate degree programs by some universities....
+Online early childhood special education courses are available through undergraduate and graduate degree programs in special...

 - Early Childhood Special Education Degree and Certification Programs